Quantum Computing -- A new scientific revolution in the making: Abstract

 \section{Abstract}

-After spending 10 years in Quantum Computing as computer engineers and given the impeding timeline of developing good quality quantum processing units, it is the moment to rethink the approach to advance quantum computing research.
-Rather than waiting for quantum hardware technologies to mature, we need to start assessing in tandem the impact of the occurrence of quantum computing in various scientific fields.
-However, to this purpose, we need to use a complementary but quite different approach than proposed by the NISQ vision, which is heavily focused on and constrained by the computer engineering challenges.
-That is why we propose and advocate the \textbf{ PISQ-approach}: Perfect Intermediate-Scale Quantum computing based on a well established concept of perfect qubits.
-This will allow researchers to focus much more on the development of new applications by defining the algorithms in terms of perfect qubits and evaluate them on quantum computing simulators that are executed on supercomputers.
-Whilst, this is not the long-term solution, it will enable universities and companies, alike, to accelerate the development of quantum algorithms, build the necessary know-how and thus addressing one of the key bottlenecks, within the quantum industry, that is the lack of talents.
+After spending 10 years in Quantum Computing (QC) as computer engineers, space and chemical engineers, and given the impeding timeline of developing good quality quantum processing units, it is the moment to rethink the approach to advance quantum computing research.
+Rather than waiting for quantum hardware technologies to mature, we need to start assessing in tandem the impact of the occurrence of quantum computing, or rather Quantum Computing Logic (QC-Logic) on various scientific fields.
+This is where the subtitle comes from.
+A new scientific revolution is unfolding.
+Within the context of making real scientific progress, we need to use an additional and complementary approach than proposed by the NISQ-program or any follow-up approach.
+We have to be aware of the fact that defining, implementing and testing the quantum concepts for any field is a tremendous work.
+The main reason is that QC initiates an overall revolution in all scientific fields, and the way those machines will be used in daily life is a very big challenge.
+That is why we propose a complete update of the first PISQ-paper.
+Evidently, we still advocate the additional \textbf{ PISQ-approach}: Perfect Intermediate-Scale Quantum computing based on a well established concept of perfect qubits.
+We expand the quantum road map with \textbf{(N)FTQC}, which stands for (Non) Fault Tolerant Quantum Computing.
+This will allow researchers to focus exclusively on the development of new applications by defining the algorithms in terms of perfect qubits and evaluate them in two ways.
+Either executed on quantum computing simulators that are executed on supercomputers, or apply hardware-based qubit chips.
+This approach will be explained in this paper.
+Our planet needs a long-term vision and solution.
+It will enable universities and companies, alike, to accelerate the development of new quantum algorithms, build the necessary know-how and thus addressing one of the key bottlenecks, within the quantum industry, which is the lack of talents to develop well-tested quantum applications.